 It was worth every single penny, check these out:

 Day 7 of your 7 days in Jordan.
 After your morning in beautiful Wadi Rum, finish you’re brekkie and have the guys drop you off at Rum town.
 From here you’re just 1 hour/70km from Aqaba town.
 There is a daily minibus from Wadi Rum Village to Aqaba that leaves at 06:30 or 07:30 (ask the Bedouin guys), or you can organise a private taxi for around 20JOD ($28).
 These guys will drop you at your hotel in Aqaba.

 Aqaba is a holiday town.
 Resorts, hotels, restaurants and even some cool bars, which is rare in Jordan.
 You’ve done your early starts, your kms of walking, Aqaba is the time to remember you’re on holiday, so you can relax, drink beers, read your book, top up your tan.

-It’s also right on the Gulf of Aqaba, which is connected to the Red Sea so the scuba diving is world class too.
+It’s also right on the Gulf of Aqaba, which is connected to the Red Sea so scuba diving is world-class too.
 If you leave Wadi Rum after breakfast, you’ll have a whole day here to chill.
 Personally, that’s enough for me, I get bored easily, but if you love to relax, pin on a few extra days and you’re all set.